Arishadvargas: Enemies of the mind

 According to Hindu scriptures such as the Vedas, and Bhagavad Gita, these traits bind the soul to the cycle of birth and death and keep it confined in this material world (confines of Maya or relative existence).
 Especially, the first three are said to pave the way towards hell, while the first two bring about difficult experiences in our lives.

 From the mada or ahankar, the false ego, all our actions in the world are for selfish ends.
 Hence there is no other factor causing the illusory duality of differentiation between 'us' and 'them' and the repeated pain and delusion it entails than the psychological ego-sense.
 When the materially identified ego has sided with the materialistic forces of creation (Maya), it is said to have the following faults: kama, krodha, lobha, moha, mada and matsarya.
 Also called evil passions, man's spiritual heritage constantly is looted by these internal thieves (and their numerous variations), causing him to lose knowledge of his True Being; it also creates hindrance to achieve Moksha.

 If a person is virtually a prisoner of arishadvargas, then his life is completely governed by destiny.
 As a person moves ahead on the path of self-realisation, the grip of destiny over him loosens and he gets more and more leverage to change his destiny.
 When a person identifies himself with the Self, then he becomes part of the power of destiny.
 Merely his power of Sankalpa is good enough to materialize and change any situation, either for good or bad, according to his Sankalpa.

 Doubt has positive and negative nature, this is the opposite of the nature of an object.
 According to Naiyayikas, knowledge is based on perception (anubhava), which is valid.
-But those based on remembrance (Smriti), doubt, err, and hypothetical argument are invalid.
-Similar unique or rare features in an object create doubt as to where it is from and perhaps when exhibited from within a person's mind or from delusions, its validity.
-"Sometimes real and false create doubt or doubt arises about the appearance of false as real".
-Like any scene of a mirage, if it is perceived then it might not be real, but if it is not perceived it can be felt or experienced.
-"Unattainability of the truth of the real, as well as the unreal, creates doubt of its reality".